Wasfi Tal: Assassination

 On 28 November 1971, four Black September gunmen assassinated Tal in the lobby of the Sheraton Cairo Hotel in Egypt while he was attending an Arab League summit in the city.
 The shooting happened at 3:45 p.m.
 Cairo time.
 Gen. Muhammad Maher Hassan, the Egyptian prosecutor, said the assassins belonged to a group called "the Black Hand of September."
 Tal was 51 years old.
 Historian Patrick Seale writes that one of the assassins, Munshir al-Khalifa, was one of Abu Ali Iyad's soldiers who sought to avenge his commander's death.
 As Tal lay dying, "one of the assassins knelt and lapped with his tongue the blood flowing across the marble floor."

 Tal was the first victim of the newly formed Black September Organization, a more militant offshoot of the Palestinian militant organization Fatah.
 Yasser Arafat, Fatah's leader, claimed responsibility for the killing.

-Tal was popular with Jordanians for his success in expelling the fedayeen.
+Tal was popular with many native Jordanians for his success in expelling the fedayeen.
 Meanwhile, he was widely denounced by Arabs who had supported the fedayeen.
 Egyptian President Anwar Sadat had also despised Tal.
 Tal was the third senior Jordanian political figure assassinated between 1951 and 1971; the first two being King Abdullah I and Prime Minister Hazza Majali.

 Tal's body was flown back to Amman on 28 November 1971.
 He was buried in the royal cemetery after the prayers in the Royal Mosque in Amman on 29 November.

 There were reports of celebration among Palestinians on the Israeli-occupied West Bank of Jordan in response to news of Tal's assassination.